Reflektor9/TechFinal2014/Progress Report.md

 WHAT WAS DONE - Game Description and Progress report split into two files.Flowcharts finalized and uplaoded.
 Some graphics added into the game! :)

+*January 20th,2014*

+Max worked on the framework for the powerups.
+Alex and Kathryn will work on implmenting them into the game

+*January 23th, 2014*

+PLAN - Final flowchart started.
+Kathryn adding comments to all of the code (Alex's, Luke's, and Max's), Max edits basic problems with the code, Luke documents bugs/glitches with the game

+WHAT WAS DONE -